aminesnow/ML/python_applications/README.md

 # Python applications of Machine Learning

-This folder contains my applications of various machine learning algorithms to different problems that I find interesting to explore.
+This folder contains my applications of various machine learning algorithms to different problems that I find interesting to explore using Pyhton.

 Algorithms used :
 - NeuroEvolution of Augmenting Topologies (NEAT) genetic algorithm.